Cyber News

 With the daily management of our personal and medical data, IT security is more than ever a major issue in the functioning of these industries.
 But what level of IT compliance must these sectors adhere to?
 And what are the challenges?
 Our IT compliance expert breaks it down.

 The NIS Directive is the first European legislative act dedicated to cybersecurity.
 Faced with a series of upheavals in the economic and security context of European Union member countries, the current directive is evolving to respond to these new challenges.
 What does the reform of this new version consist of?
 How will this directive be transposed into French legislation?
 Are you affected by the requirements relating to the security of networks and information systems?
-In this article, we will break down the changes to come.
+We have deciphered the changes brought about by NIS 2!

 To address current threats, you need to assess the security of your information system based on the challenges and risks facing your data.
 You must then define the security level of your IS and assess whether its assets are adequately secured.
 To help you with this process,the DICP risk analysis takes into account the various security requirements of your system and prioritizes them.
 You then analyze digital risks according to their availability, integrity, confidentiality, and evidence.